Me, talking about me, unselfconsciously.

 We keep beehives, bunnies, and a bountiful garden.
 I grow ten varieties of David Austin English Roses and nearly 100 varieties of flowers on a largish lot in the middle of the city.
 We annually process about 2 tonnes of our homegrown or locally sourced food through canning, curing, cheesemaking, juicing, drying, fermenting and preserving.
 You can read all about it in Geez Magazine which did a feature article on us in the “apocalypse” issue.
 (It’s more inspiring than it sounds.)

-My husband is a Behaviour Change and Sustainable Systems consultant and a Project Manager for our local neighbourhood resource group, and my son is a prolific maker and talented artist.
+My husband is a Behaviour Change and Sustainable Systems consultant and a Project Manager for our local neighbourhood resource group, and my son is a prolific writer and talented artist.
 We’re pretty serious about this sustainability thing, and truly cherish our small and delicious life.
 When I grow up, I want to raise sheep.